 Two days in bed.
 My stomach, the same one I thought could digest rocks, cried for help after having the most delicious curry in Myanmar.
 We had to cancel our boat trip.
 They were kind and let us cruise through Inle Lake when our cry for help hugging toilets stopped.

 We started out trip just before the sunrise.
 I loved everything about it.
 The morning freshness, crispy sky coloured by the most gorgeous morning sun.

 I remember scrolling through travel posts on Instagram and seeing Burmese fishermen performing stunts while catching their dinner.
 I wanted to see it, take a picture and tick a box.

 The truth is this gentleman is not fishing at all.
 He is posing.
+It is just an illusion.
 He looked so miserable in the middle of Inle Lake waiting for silly tourists to reach him and make the very authentic travel snaps.
 It made me feel so bad.
 Every single time I look at that picture I remember his face.
 Faces in Myanmar are not like that.
 They are filled with light and happiness.
 Something we lack in the West.